ArasCha/CROUS/README.md

 	- `source activate`

 - Installing requirements:
+	- Make sure you're in the Python environment (env)
+	We have to use sudo to install packages with pip on this Rasp.
+	But using sudo makes us going outside of the environment.
+	We have to make sudo keeping us in the environment by using it.
+	So we have to do what is said on this page (it's done, no need to do that anymore) https://superuser.com/questions/232231/how-do-i-make-sudo-preserve-my-environment-variables
+	Then:
 	- `sudo pip install -r requirements-dev.txt`
-	Using sudo makes us going outside of the environment So we have to do what is said on this page: https://superuser.com/questions/232231/how-do-i-make-sudo-preserve-my-environment-variables

 - Launching the program:
+	- go in the `src/` folder
-	- `
+	- `python main.py`